mfioravanti-yseop/gitflow_lab/README.md

 ## Exercise 1: Complete feature integration without conflict

-Let's imagine a very easy and idealistic case, where you are working alone on a project, or the *develop* branch does not change while you are doing your feature.
+Let's imagine a very simple and idealistic case, where you are working alone on a project, or the *develop* branch does not change while you are doing your feature.
 That will be our first use case, and we will do it together.

 In this exercise, you will complete all the following tasks: